Palfore/OSRSmath/README.md

 ### Tests

 The `unittest` module is used for testing.
 Navigate to the `tests` directory and run the command `python3 -m unittest`.
-If you are knowledgeable about combat game mechanics (max hit & accuracy calculations, tick manipulation, etc), and you are interested consider joining the discord to help out with tests/validation.
+If you are knowledgeable about combat game mechanics (max hit & accuracy calculations, tick manipulation, etc), consider joining the discord to help out with tests/validation.

 ## Authors